buccancs/fyp-gsr-unified-buccancs/docs/DOCUMENTATION_CONSOLIDATION_SUMMARY.md

 4. **Better User Experience**: Clear, consistent documentation structure
 5. **Future-Proof**: Documentation structure matches actual project organization

+## 🔄 Additional Consolidation Completed

+### Files Moved to docs/ Directory: 6 additional files
+1. ✅ **OS_CONFIGURATION_GUIDE.md** - Moved from root to docs/
+2. ✅ **ANDROID_DEVICE_SETUP.md** - Moved from root to docs/
+3. ✅ **ENVIRONMENT_SETUP.md** - Replaced docs version with comprehensive root version
+4. ✅ **analysis_summary.md** - Moved from root to docs/
+5. ✅ **comprehensive_implementation_summary.md** - Moved from root to docs/
+6. ✅ **missing_components_analysis.md** - Moved from root to docs/

+### References Updated: 2 path references
+1. ✅ **DOCUMENTATION_INDEX.md** - Updated OS_CONFIGURATION_GUIDE.md references to remove "../" paths
+2. ✅ **Internal links verified** - All moved files maintain proper cross-references

 ## ✅ Mission Accomplished

 The documentation is now:
+- **Fully Consolidated**: All documentation files centralized in docs/ directory
-- **Consolidated**: No duplication, single source of truth for each topic
+- **No Duplication**: Single source of truth for each topic, duplicates resolved
 - **Current**: All path references match actual project structure
-- **Clean**: Outdated planning documents and PDFs removed
+- **Clean**: Only README.md remains in root, all other docs in docs/
-- **Consistent**: Uniform formatting and cross-referencing
+- **Consistent**: Uniform formatting and cross-referencing throughout
 - **Maintainable**: Easier to keep updated as project evolves

-The documentation consolidation successfully transformed a cluttered collection of files with outdated references into a clean, well-organized documentation system that accurately reflects the current project structure.
+The documentation consolidation successfully transformed a scattered collection of files into a clean, well-organized documentation system with all files properly centralized in the docs/ directory.